Multicultural Student Center

 The Multicultural Student Center strives to provide a welcoming and supportive environment to help promote collaboration and coalitions within marginalized student populations and their allies on the BGSU campus and within the Bowling Green community.

 Resources and Staying Connected

 You can check out the MSC's library collection and video documentaries.
 For a listing, please contact the Multicultural Student Center at Diversity@bgsu.edu.

 See It.
 Hear It.
 Report It.

-This report is for concerns or actions impacting you or the BGSU community that are enacted because of bias based on actual or perceived race, color, national origin, religion, creed, age, marital status, mental or physical disability, or veteran status.
+Report any concerns or actions impacting you or the BGSU community that are enacted because of bias based on actual or perceived race, color, national origin, religion, creed, age, marital status, mental or physical disability, or veteran status.
 This also includes sex, sexual orientation and gender identity/expression when the behavior is not sexual assault or sexual harassment.

 If you have additional questions about this report form or would like additional information please contact the Office of the Dean of Students at 419-372-2843.

 2/11/19, 2/25/19, 3/4/19, 3/11/19, 3/25/19, 4/1/19, 4/15/19, 4/22/19, 5/6/19